kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/otype.md

 [g_lex](g_lex) | transcription
 [g_lex_utf8](g_lex_utf8) | Hebrew

+## Lexeme type

+The type `lex` corresponds to lexemes.
+A lexeme object occupies the slots of all its occurrences.
+It does not fit into the hierarchy, because these objects will very rarely lie embedded in another object.
+Except if a lexeme is rare.

+# Hint
+> Have a look at the [tutorial](https://github.com/ETCBC/text-fabric/blob/master/docs/tutorial.ipynb) so see how you could exploit this object type to find lexemes that are unique to books or chapters very easily.

+# Caution
+> Precisely because of the non-embedding of lexemes in other object types, its use in MQL queries is limited.
+In Text-Fabric there are no problems.
+See the note in [gloss](gloss).

 ## Linguistic types

 Linguistic types correspond to syntactical entities such as sentences, clauses and phrases.